 You can still run your dog in the house, even when you don’t have a stairway.
 Simply chase dogs up and down the hallway!
-Feel free to make funny or scary noises while you do this, but not to the point of causing them phycological issues!
-Extra bonus (yes, I’ve done this): If you have a dog proofed hardwood or lament floor, watch as you dog tries to run away quickly only to stay running in place like a cartoon for a few seconds!
+Feel free to make funny noises while you do this, but don’t to the point of causing them phycological trauma – just some light fun sounds to get excited.

 Play Keep Away

 Get your spouse, partner, roommate, or friend to join in on a game of inside keep-away.
 Select a soft ball or toy and a space not full of breakable things and start tossing the keep-away object human to human.
 When he starts looking a little tired, “accidentally” drop it into his grasp so he can have a temporary victory and take a break.